ffrappo/code-narrator-turbo/docs/src/App.ts.md

 ## Overview

-The `code-narrator` application is installed with `npm i code-narrator` and executed either by `npm run start` or by using the CLI.
+The `code-narrator-turbo` application is installed with `npm i code-narrator-turbo` and executed either by `npm run start` or by using the CLI.
 When starting, it will load up the configuration and cached documentation.
 Then, it will go through the project code, reading the file & folder structure.
-If the file or folder does not exist in the cache or the file has changed since last cached, `code-narrator` will send the code to GPT and ask for documentation in an .md format.
+If the file or folder does not exist in the cache or the file has changed since last cached, `code-narrator-turbo` will send the code to GPT and ask for documentation in an .md format.
 When it receives the documentation, it writes it to the cache.
-When all files and folders have been parsed, then `code-narrator` creates the documentation from the cache.
+When all files and folders have been parsed, then `code-narrator-turbo` creates the documentation from the cache.

 ## App Class

-The `App` class is the main class of the `code-narrator` application.
+The `App` class is the main class of the `code-narrator-turbo` application.
 It contains a single method, `run`, which is responsible for executing the documentation generation process.

 ### run Method